-- Consult with your H+ Supervisor about potential experts that they might know in or out of their network. - 2.
+- 1. Consult with your H+ Supervisor about potential experts that they might know in or out of their network. - 2.
 Use also academic databases (such as https://cris.maastrichtuniversity.nl/en/publications/), different university directories, Google and professional networks to find experts. - 3.
 Identify at least 5 potential experts in your chosen topic, and check with your H+ Supervisor if these experts are suitable options. - 4.
-Aim to schedule your expert consultation between 03.02.2025-28.03.2025 to gain the best possible result for your Challenge.
+Aim to schedule your expert consultation between 12.01.2026-06.03.2026 to gain the best possible result for your Challenge. - 5.
+The process of securing experts and how to professionally organize this for your team, will be part of the assessment criteria.
+However, if by Monday February 9th you were not yet able to arrange for a session with an expert, please contact honoursplus@maastrichtuniversity.nl to see how we can support you further in this.
+That way we can secure that you remain on track.